BSRABBIT wide snowboard pants holding shape over boots on snow

 Wide Means Controlled Volume

-Baggy only works when the volume is controlled.
-The upper block needs ease, the knee needs freedom, and the hem needs enough structure to sit over the boot rather than collapse around it.
+A wide silhouette works only when the volume has direction.
+The upper block needs ease, the knee needs freedom, and the hem needs enough weight to sit over the boot instead of collapsing around it.

 Waist, Layers, Movement

 Start with the waist.
-Drawstrings, belt loops, suspenders, or internal adjusters let the leg stay wide while the pant stays secure.
+Drawstrings, belt loops, suspenders, or internal adjusters should let the leg stay wide while the pant stays fixed on the body.

 The hem should cover the top of the boot.
-A little stack can look right in a wide silhouette, but fabric that slips under the heel or drags through wet ground is no longer style, it is distraction.
+A little stacking can look right with a wide pant, but fabric under the heel or dragging through wet ground is no longer style.
+It is noise.

-For street styling, that same boot break gives the pant its gravity: wide volume, a lower visual center, and a grounded line over sneakers or snow boots.
+Off the mountain, the same break gives the pant its gravity: a lower visual center, a wider line, and a shape that still makes sense with sneakers or snow boots.

 When Function Holds the Shape

-Fit is also weather behavior.
-Waterproof fabric, breathability, thigh vents, boot gaiters, pocket placement, and hem adjusters keep a wide pant functional rather than purely visual.
+Fit is also technical behavior.
+Waterproof fabric, breathability, thigh ventilation, boot gaiters, pocket placement, waist adjustment, and hem control are the details that keep a wide pant usable.

-BSRABBIT’s Bs Logo New Super Wide Ventilation Pants Beige lists waterproof fabric, 10,000-12,000mm/H2O protection, 10,000g/m2/24hrs breathability, inner-thigh ventilation, an adjustable waist drawstring, and adjustable hem details.
-The volume is built to move.
+BSRABBIT's Bs Logo New Super Wide Ventilation Pants Beige lists waterproof fabric, 10,000-12,000mm/H2O protection, 10,000g/m2/24hrs breathability, inner-thigh ventilation, an adjustable waist drawstring, and adjustable hem details.
+The volume is there to move, not just to pose.

 Off the Mountain